Legat14/final-task-backend/Project_management_application/README.md

 ```

 ## Connect to your DataBase on MongoDB
-- open final-task-backend/Project management application/src/index.ts.
+* open final-task-backend/Project management application/src/index.ts.
 In mongoose.connect method replace ${} by userName, Password, ClasterInfo and Application Name from Prerequisites
-- crete commit and push it
+* crete commit and push it

+## Launch on local PC
+* enter "npm run build" in console
+* enter "npm run start" in console
+* if succeeded, you can open swagger by [link](http://localhost:3000/api-docs/)
+* if not, try to turn off (or turn on) VPN and enter "npm run start" again

 ## Deploy
 1. https://railway.app/